Publication Bias Analysis sheet

 Figure 17: The tab to access the Publication Bias Analysis sheet of Meta-Essentials

-Because most of the publication bias analyses only make sense for a fixed effects model, we have set that as default for this sheet.
+Because most of the publication bias analyses only make sense for a fixed effect model, we have set that as default for this sheet.
 You might, however, change it to random effects model in the table on the left of the sheet, where you can set the confidence level for confidence and prediction intervals as well (see red rectangle labelled ‘Choose options here’ in Figure 18).

 Figure 18: Example of left part of Publication Bias Analysis sheet